Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Theory

 In this section, we investigate the asymptotic properties of our proposed estimators $\hat{\psi}_k$ and $\hat{\theta}_k$, outlined in Algorithm~\ref{alg:asymmetric_sparse_fun_cca}, for the canonical functions $\psi_k$ and canonical vectors $\theta_k$.
-In this setting, the observations are pairs of Riemannian-valued functional data $y_i \in \Jmu$ and high-dimensional multivariate data $x_i \in \rone^p$.
-Given the technical nature of many of the assumptions, we refer the reader to Assumptions \ref{assumption:manifold}-\ref{assumption:minor} in the appendices for a complete list.
+In this setting, the observations are pairs of Riemannian-valued functional data $y_i \in \Jmu$ and high-dimensional multivariate data $X_i \in \rone^p$.
+Given the technical nature of many of the assumptions, we refer the reader to Assumptions \ref{assumption:manifold}-\ref{assumption:minor} in the supplementary materials for a complete list.

-As in the multivariate case, we denote with $\gamma_k$ the $k$th canonical correlation attained in the population version of the problem, and we denote with $K = \operatorname{max} \left \{i \in \{ 1, \ldots d \}: \gamma_i > 0 \right \}$ the number of nontrivial canonical vectors.
-We again use the conventions $\gamma_{d+1}^2=-\infty$ and $\gamma_0^2=\infty$.
-Recall that we denote by $d$ the rank of the functional data and $p$ the dimension of the multivariate data.
-We suppose that the canonical vectors $\{\theta_k\}$ are $s$-sparse with a consistent group structure.
+As in the multivariate case, we denote with $\gamma_k$ the $k$th canonical correlation attained in the population version of the problem, and we denote with $K = \operatorname{max} \left \{i \in \{ 1, \ldots \dcorr \}: \gamma_i > 0 \right \}$ the number of nontrivial canonical vectors.
+We again use the conventions $\gamma_{K+1}^2=-\infty$ and $\gamma_0^2=\infty$.
+Recall that we denote by $d$ the number of principal components we use in the estimation step and $p$ the dimension of the multivariate data.
+We denote by $\dcorr$ the dimensionality with which the finite-correlation Assumption \ref{remark:finite_dim_assumption} holds, with $\dcorr \leq d \leq p$.
+We suppose that the canonical vectors $\{\theta_k\}$ are $s$-sparse with a group sparsity pattern.
 We let $X_S$ denote the random vector where we omit covariates $\{X_j\}$ that do not contribute to the association structure with $Y$.
-For the high-dimensional terms to match the speed of convergence of the functional terms, we assume that $\sigmax^{1/2}$ satisfies the group restricted eigenvalue condition RE$(s,3,d)$, introduced in Definition~\ref{def:group_restricted_eigenvalue}, with parameter $\kappa = \kappa(s,d,\sigmax^{1/2})$, which yields `fast'-rate bounds.
+For the high-dimensional terms to match the speed of convergence of the functional terms, we assume that $\sigmax^{1/2}$ satisfies the group restricted eigenvalue condition RE$(s,3,d)$, introduced in Definition~\ref{def:group_restricted_eigenvalue} in the supplementary materials, with parameter $\kappa = \kappa(s,d,\sigmax^{1/2})$, which yields `fast'-rate bounds.

+We do not provide the `slow'-rate bounds as in Theorem \ref{thm:main_theorem_multivariate_case}.
+The terms resulting from using Intrinsic RFPCA and estimating the Frech\'et mean $\mu$ converge at a rate of $1/N$, while the terms resulting from solving the multivariate CCA problem would converge at a rate of $1/\sqrt{N}$; considering the `slow'-rate bound would amount to ignoring the contribution to the error from the functional estimation steps. \begin{theorem} For some absolute constant $C>0$, define the regularization parameter in Algorithm~\ref{alg:asymmetric_sparse_fun_cca} as $\lambda = C\sqrt{\frac{d}{N}\log (p)}$.
+Then, under Assumptions \ref{assumption:manifold}-\ref{assumption:minor}, for $k=1, \ldots K$, we have